SunnyORCL/Iteam-DR-TF/docs/dataguard/replicating-dataguard.md

 ## Assumptions

-Primary Region contains a DB System and a VCN with a Security List to allow communication with the DB (ingress/egress on Port 1521).
+Primary Region contains a DB System with a Dynamic Routing Gateway.

+Working Note: Does it need an internet gateway?

 ## Necessary Information